jdkohn/cs342-group-picker/README.md

 OR
 netid_1 (string), choice1 (int), choice2 (int), choice3 (int)

+# TL;DR

+0. Make sure that our friends to their top choice.
+1. Assign people to their top choice.
+1a.
+If there are ties, assign the people who are least likely to get their second and third choices to their first chioce.
+2. Repeat for second choice
+3. Assign groups to third choice
+3a.
+If there are ties, assign as many groups as possible to third choice
+4. Assign remaining groups randomly to topics which have open spaces

 # Methodology

 First, make sure that our friends get their first choice.
 Our friends' NetIDs are the `homies` array and will be automatically assigned to their first choice if space allows it.